 There are instances known where this is indeed the case.
-As with so many other Tietze questions, this is not yet scientifically researched or proofed.
+As with so many other Tietze questions, this is not yet scientifically researched or proven to be true.
 We therefore welcome any feedback on this matter from Tietze patients.

 A hypochondriac is a person, with an excessive pre-occupation with his/her health or body functions.
 For the wrong reason some medical practitioners consider Tietze and/or costochondritis patients hypochondriacs.
 By doing this, they actually show that they are too lazy or don’t care to further investigate.
 They trivialize the problem, with the result that the patient is left with many questions and no treatment.
 Such medical practitioners can better be avoided.
 Employers, friends and sometimes even close family members can be guilty of this behaviour as well.